 — Sometimes, a cast part can be represented with FE shell element formulation in its thin areas, whereas solid elements (with different properties) are used in other areas.

-— Due to e.g. stamping processes, physical behaviour and thickness may vary even within one originally homogeneous sheet metal, requiring several properties for a correct simulation.
+— Due to stamping processes for example, physical behaviour and thickness may vary even within one originally homogeneous sheet metal, requiring several properties for a correct simulation.

 — Occasionally, CAD parts containing several subparts with their properties are aggregated to one single CAE part, consequently still containing several properties.